oerzn/Eyeblink-Alarm/README.md

 # Eyeblink-Alarm
-Live detection of eye blink, with alarm on particular no of eye blink.using openCV n Mediapipe
+Live detection of eye blink, with alarm on particular no of eye blink.
+Using openCV, Mediapipe,
+Python.